 Overcoming ‘difficulty,’ Robredo pays P8M for poll protest

-Vice President Maria Leonor “Leni” Robredo on Tuesday paid the initial P8 million of the P15.44 million required by the Presidential Electoral Tribunal (PET) for her counter protest against former senator Ferdinand “Bongbong” Marcos.
+Vice President Maria Leonor “Leni” Robredo on Tuesday paid an initial P8 million out of the P15.44 million required by the Presidential Electoral Tribunal (PET) for her counter protest against former senator Ferdinand “Bongbong” Marcos.

 The Vice President paid the amount after the PET denied her request to defer payment of the P15.44-million cash bond.